Morken: How a plan came together on an early-season buck

 ALEXANDRIA, Minn. -- Leading up to the Minnesota archery opener on Sept.
 19, I wrote a column that laid out my best guess on how I would try to get on an early-season buck.

 There was one area in particular that I mentioned because it set up perfectly this year due to access opportunities based on standing corn along a low field.
 That would help me get into the tree undetected, but that spot also needed other specific conditions to produce.

 A south wind felt necessary because that’s when I anticipated a big buck bedding on the points off the north-facing ridges above me.
 They love those spots where they can see the bottoms below them and smell any danger from behind with the wind coming over their back.
 Year after year in my scouting, I find bedding in hill country where I sit down at a deer’s level and am blown away at how strategically located it is.

 It just so happened that all of this aligned on the evening of Sept.
 20 for my first Minnesota hunt of the season.
-Temperatures were about 75 degrees with winds directly out of the south gusting to more than 25 miles-per-hour.
+Temperatures were about 75 degrees with winds directly out of the south, gusting to more than 25 mph.